 Transformation by Beholding the Lord Requires Waiting on the Lord

 To wait on the Lord means we must set aside ample time to commune with Him daily.
-Jesus said if we will seek Him, He will rewards us.
+Jesus said if we will seek Him, He will reward us.
 (Read Isaiah 30:18, Isaiah 40:31, Matthew 6:33, Hebrews 11:5-6, James 4:7-10.)
 I’m not talking about just praying for our needs and the needs of others.
 What I’m speaking of here is about the Lord and sincere communion for the sake of not only deepening our relationship with Him, but also the transformation that is a result of this.

 Jesus said if we seek first the kingdom of God and His righteousness, then everything we need will be provided (Mat 6:25-34).
 And where is the kingdom of God?
 It is within us!
 The kingdom of God is righteousness and peace and joy in the Holy Spirit (Rom 14:17).
-So when we seek first God’s inner kingdom, we will learn righteousness and be transformation into the image of Christ.
+So when we seek first God’s inner kingdom, we will learn righteousness and be transformed into the image of Christ.
 We receive peace, joy and rest by abiding in Christ, and through establishing consistent communion with Him.

 I believe there’s good reason to commune with the Lord every day, preferably in the morning.
 What better way to start the day?
 This is about establishing consistent spiritual disciplines.
 I cover the need for establishing spiritual disciples in my new book, and I go into what the lifestyle of an overcomer looks like.
 Overcomers get up earlier in the morning and just do it!